A Tsar Is Conquering Ukraine: Don’t Ask for Whom the Bell Tolls.

 Today, the whole world watches live the horror of such a mad act.
-We are witnessing as it happens, the suffering and heroism of a civil population that is being fired upon indiscriminately by the Russian army.
-All of this happens while the western leaders scramble to react in a tragically improvised fashion.
-Just like in Gabriel García Marquez's novel, “Chronicle of a death foretold”, everyone in the world saw the writing on the wall, but the western leadership.
+We are witnessing, as it happens, the suffering and heroism of a civil population being fired upon indiscriminately by the Russian army.
+All of this occurs while the western leaders scramble to react in a tragically improvised fashion.
+Just like in Gabriel García Marquez's novel, “Chronicle of a death foretold,” everyone in the world saw the writing on the wall, but the western leadership.

 The War on Terror

-One characteristic of that war is that there were no clear enemies and no clear battlefields either, except for Iraq, Afghanistan, and Syria.
-In that war, anyone could be a target, as both, the terrorist attacks on most European cities, and the civilian casualties caused by the western allies’ attacks on countries where the terrorists hid have shown.
-Since it started, “The war on terror” has taken close to one million lives, mostly of civilians, has displaced 38 million people, has cost eight trillion dollars, has spread to 85 countries around the world, and still goes on.
+One characteristic of that war is that there were no clear enemies or battlefields except for Iraq, Afghanistan, and Syria.
+In that war, anyone could be a target, as the terrorist attacks on most European cities and the civilian casualties caused by the western allies’ attacks on countries where the terrorists hid have shown.
+Since it started, “The war on terror” has taken close to one million lives, mostly of civilians, has displaced 38 million people, has cost eight trillion dollars, has spread to 85 countries worldwide, and continues.

 The Downhill Slide of a World Leader — The United States